Main content | back to top

 It is the first partnership of its kind to tackle the challenge of indoor air pollution.

-As a partner, Shell is committing $12 million from 2011 until 2016 to help encourage widespread adoption of clean cookstoves.
+As a partner,the single-largest private sector partner Shell is committing $12 million from 2011 until 2016 to help encourage widespread adoption of clean cookstoves.
 The Global Alliance aims to see such stoves in 100 million homes by 2020.

-Shell’s efforts build on the work of the independent Shell Foundation, which helps build self-sustaining enterprises to meet a range of social and environmental challenges.
+Shell’s efforts support builds on the work of the independent Shell Foundation, which has been helping to build an international market for affordable clean cookstoves for more than 10 years inwhich helps build self-sustaining enterprises to meet a range of social and environmental challenges.

 For more than 10 years, Shell Foundation has been developing the clean cookstoves market.
 It has worked to make the stoves affordable, drive up market demand, and pioneer sustainable ways to supply stoves to homes in Asia, Africa and Latin America.

-In 2007 it joined with Envirofit International – now also part of the Global Alliance – to design and produce cleaner-burning stoves that are affordable to those most at risk from indoor pollution.
+In 2007 the Foundationit joined with Envirofit International – now also part of the Global Alliance – to design and produce cleaner-burning stoves that are affordable to those most at risk from indoor pollution.

 The Envirofit stoves cut cooking times by at least half, and reduce smoke and toxic emissions by up to 80%.